Digital rights management: Alternatives

 Several business models offer DRM alternatives.

 Subscription

-Streaming services have created profitable business models by signing users to monthly subscriptions in return for unlimited content.
-This model has worked for music (such as Spotify, Apple Music, etc.) and video (such as Netflix, Disney+, Hulu, etc.)
+Streaming services have created profitable business models by signing users to monthly subscriptions in return for access to the service's library.
+This model has worked for music (such as Spotify, Apple Music, etc.) and video (such as Netflix, Disney+, Hulu, etc.).

 "Easy and cheap"

 Accessing a pirated copy can be illegal and inconvenient.
 Businesses that charge acceptable fees for doing so tend to attract customers.
-The first business model that dissuades illegal file sharing is to make legal content downloading easy and cheap.
-Pirate websites are often host to malware which attach themselves to the files.
+A business model that dissuades illegal file sharing is to make legal content downloading easy and cheap.
+Pirate websites often host malware which attaches itself to the files served.
 If content is provided on legitimate sites and is reasonably priced, consumers are more likely to purchase media legally.

 Crowdfunding or pre-order

 Crowdfunding has been used as a publishing model for digital content.

 Promotion for traditional products

 Many artists give away individual tracks to create awareness for a subsequent album.